labuladong/fucking-algorithm/think_like_computer/SlidingWindowTechnique.md

 We can solve it with sliding window.
 The sliding window algorithm idea is like this:

-1. We start with two pointers, *left and right* initially pointing to the first element of the string S.
+1. We start with two pointers, *left and right* initially pointing to the first element of the string S,  where left = right = 0, denoting the index-closed area [left, right] as a "window".

 2. We use the right pointer to expand the window [left, right] until we get a desirable window that contains all of the characters of T.

-3. Once we have a window with all the characters, we can move the left pointer ahead one by one.
+3. Once we have a window with all the characters, we stop expanding right, we can move the left pointer ahead one by one to shrink the window.
 If the window is still a desirable one we keep on updating the minimum window size.
+We do this until the window no longer fits our requirement (contains all characters in `T`).

-4. If the window is not desirable any more, we repeat step 2 onwards.
+4. Repeat step 2 and 3 until `right` reaches the end index of `S`.

-This idea actually not difficult. **Move right pointer to find a valid window.
-When a valid window is found, move left pointer to find a smaller window (optimal solution)**.
+This idea actually not difficult. **Step 2 moves the right pointer first to find a window (valid solution).
+When a valid window is found, Step 3 moves left pointer to find a smaller window (optimal solution)**.

-Now let's graph it. `needs` and `window` act as counters. `needs` record the number of occurrences of characters in T, and `window` record the number of occurrences of the corresponding character.
+Now let's draw this out. `needs` and `window` act as counters. `needs` record the number of occurrences of characters in T, and `window` records the number of occurrences of the corresponding character.

 Initial State: